Motion-Aware Animatable Gaussian Avatars Deblurring: Experiments

-Our model is implemented using PyTorch~\cite{paszke2019pytorch}.
-Optimization is conducted with the Adam optimizer~\cite{kingma2014adam}, configured with \(\beta_1 = 0.9\) and \(\beta_2 = 0.999\).
-The learning rates and exponential decay settings are aligned with those in the original 3DGS framework~\cite{kerbl20233d}.
-Consistent with the approach in~\cite{hu2024gauhuman}, we downsample the resolution to \(512 \times 512\) for the synthetic dataset, while for the real dataset, we use a resolution of \(612 \times 512\).
-All models are trained on a single NVIDIA GeForce RTX 4090.
-Since the images contain extensive black areas, we crop each image according to the bounding box of the human for quantitative evaluation.
+\textbf{Implementation details.} Adam optimizer~\cite{kingma2014adam} is used with parameters \(\beta_1 = 0.9\) and \(\beta_2 = 0.999\).
+The learning rates and decay schedules follow the original 3DGS~\cite{kerbl20233d}.
+Following the protocol in~\cite{hu2024gauhuman}, the input resolution is set to \(512 \times 512\) for the synthetic dataset and \(612 \times 512\) for the real dataset.
+All models are trained on a single NVIDIA GeForce RTX 4090 GPU.
+Since the images contain large black regions, each image is cropped to the human bounding box for quantitative evaluation.